1. Vali Cyber Knowledge Base

 Alerts

 From the ALERTS screen, there are two (2) avenues with which to react to alerts.
 There is the primary ACTIONS drop-down menu over the list of alerts.
-The second is the ACTIONS drop-down, which appears on the same row as the alert.
+The second is the ACTIONS drop-down, which appears in the same row as the alert.

 The primary ACTIONS drop-down menu consists of: